Queen's Lane • Oxford • OX1 4AR • Tel: +44 (0)1865 279000

 The College awards nearly 150 scholarships, awards and prizes each year, plus additional bursaries and grants.
 Some of these are awarded on the basis of academic merit after consideration of a highly competitive field.
 Others are aimed more at students who have financial needs, or who wish to undertake a particular intellectual or cultural project.

-College Grants are available throughout the year to meet costs relating to a student's academic course (e.g. travel to conferences, purchase of resources not available in Oxford, English language tuition).
-A maximum of £300 will be awarded to any one student in an academic year.
-Download the College Grant Application Form from here or WebLearn.
+College Grants are available throughout the year to meet costs relating to a student's academic course (e.g. travel to conferences, purchase of texts and resources not available in Oxford, English language tuition).
+Download the application form from WebLearn.

 Students who find themselves experiencing unexpected financial difficulties should consult the hardship page.